 - Maverick: Neither's apathy

-- Faculty Prince: I'm neither coward, nor parasite
+- Faculty Prince: I'm neither a coward, nor a parasite

 - Maverick: Then let me breathe

 - Faculty Prince: How's that?
-I suffocate you?
+Do I suffocate you?

 - Maverick: No. Your absolute certainties do!

 - The dim-witted never give death a second thought.
 It or le mal-d'être, strictly speaking the condition of suffering from your own intelligence.
 If you have any.
 The agony it sometimes creates.
 The anxiety of it.
 For better or worse, the ability to recognize yourself in the mirror of animate existence.
 Cognition commoves, doesn't it?

 My son has discovered he's allergic to towels, the reason he can't shower